smartholdem/smartholdem-node-a/README.md

   CTRL+x

-To quickly load the block chain & start your Node-A, use the command:
+- To quickly load the block chain & start your Node-A, use the command:

 ```shell
 sh firststart.sh
 ```

-For normal startup, if you did not use the previous item:
+- For normal startup, if you did not use the previous item:

 ```shell
 forever start app.js
 ```

-For logs view:
+- For logs view:

 ```shell
 bash console.sh
 ```

-update node sxcripts:
+- Update Node-A scripts:
 ```shell
 bash update.sh
 ```